lowRISC/lowrisc-site/content/docs/prepare-the-environment.md

 +++

+Most CAD tools assume that /bin/sh is a link to /bin/bash.
+However Ubuntu links to /bin/dash by default, which is not fully backward compatible.
+Change this default before proceeding.

 lowRISC tools and source code are robust between versions of Linux, but it has been found that
 Vivado (the Xilinx FPGA implementation suite) [is particular about the O/S](https://www.xilinx.com/support/answers/54242.html)